onurzorluer/react-image-file-resizer/README.md

 `react-image-file-resizer` is a react module that can rescaled local images.

 - You can change image's width, height, format, rotation and quality.
-- It returns of new image's base64 URI or Blob.
+- It returns resized image's new base64 URI or Blob.
 The URI can be used as the source of an `<Image>` component.

 ## Setup